 - A. Eligible service population are those who are age sixty (60) or older with an emphasis on those in greatest economic and social need with particular attention to low income minority older individuals. - 1.
-Congregate and To Go Meals (C-1)
+Congregate Meals and To Go Meals (C-1)

-Individuals eligible to receive a meal at a congregate nutrition site are:
+Individuals eligible to receive a meal at a congregate nutrition site or pick up a To Go meal are:

 - a.
 Any older individual sixty (60) or older. - b.
 The spouse of any older individual. - c.
 A person with a disability, under age sixty (60), who resides in housing facilities occupied primarily by older individuals at which congregate nutrition services are provided. - d.
-A disabled individual who resides at home with and accompanies an older individual who participates in the program. - 2.
-Volunteer Meals - a.
+A disabled individual who resides at home with and accompanies an older individual who participates in the program.

+Volunteer Meals

+- a.
 A volunteer under age sixty (60) may be offered a meal if doing so will not deprive an older individual of a meal. - b.
 A written policy for providing and accounting for volunteer meals shall be developed by the Contractor and implemented upon approval by DAAS-PG. - 3.
-Home Delivered and To Go Meals (C-2)
+Home Delivered Meals and To Go Meals (C-2)

-Individuals eligible to receive a home delivered meal are:
+Individuals eligible to receive a home delivered or pick up a To Go at a congregate nutrition site are:

 - a.
-Individuals who are age sixty (60) and frail, as defined below, homebound by reason of illness, disability, or otherwise isolated. - 1) "Frail" is defined as an older individual is determined to be functionally impaired because the individual either:
+Individuals who are age sixty (60) and older and frail, as defined below, homebound by reason of illness, disability, or otherwise isolated. - 1) "Frail" is defined as an older individual is determined to be functionally impaired because the individual either: - a) Is unable to perform at least two (2) activities of daily living, including bathing, toileting, dressing, feeding, breathing, transferring and mobility, and associated tasks, without substantial human assistance, including verbal reminding, physical cueing, or supervision.

-- a) Is unable to perform at least two (2) activities of daily living, including bathing, toileting, dressing, feeding, breathing, transferring and mobility, and associated tasks, without substantial human assistance, including verbal reminding, physical cueing, or supervision. - b) Due to a cognitive or other mental impairment, requires substantial supervision because the older individual behaves in a manner that poses a serious health or safety hazard to the individual or to others. - 2) "Otherwise Isolated" may be interpreted as isolation related to an individual not being comfortable with dining in a group setting. - b.
-A spouse of a person in sub-section (C)(1) above, regardless of age or condition, if an assessment concludes that it is in the best interest of the homebound older individual. - c.
+- b) Due to a cognitive or other mental impairment, requires substantial supervision because the older individual behaves in a manner that poses a serious health or safety hazard to the individual or to others. - 2) "Otherwise, Isolated" may be interpreted as isolation related to an individual not being comfortable with dining in a group setting. - b.
+A spouse of a person in subsection (1) above, regardless of age or condition, if an assessment concludes that it is in the best interest of the homebound older individual. - c.
 An individual with a disability who resides at home with older individuals if an assessment concludes that it is in the best interest of the homebound older individual who participates in the program. - d.
-Priority shall be given to older individuals in sub-section (C)(1) above.
+Priority shall be given to older individuals in subsection (1) above.